Welcome to Green Lights Recycling

 Since September of 1995

-Green Lights Recycling, Inc (GLR) has been providing recycling services throughout The Continental United States, Alaska and Hawaii for its customers.
+Green Lights Recycling, Inc (GLR) has been providing recycling services throughout The Continental United States for its customers.
 Recycling services have grown since the company’s inception.
 GLR got its start recycling fluorescent lamps and High Intensity Discharge (HID) Lamps.
 The HID Lamps include High Pressure Sodium, Metal Halide, Mercury Vapor and Low Pressure Sodium Lamps.
 GLR recycles older PCB Ballasts and newer Electronic Ballasts.
 The company has grown and expanded steadily.
 GLR is based in Minnesota where the recycling process is done.
 GLR owns the equipment necessary to convert the otherwise hazardous waste into re-usable commodity grade goods.
 Materials such as glass, metal end caps, brass tips, phosphorous powder and even elemental mercury are reclaimed.

 Safe and Secure Facility